 Of the nonprofit organizations registered with the IRS, 501(c)(3) public charities accounted for just over three-quarters of revenue and expenses for the nonprofit sector as a whole ($1.98 trillion and $1.84 trillion, respectively) and just under two-thirds of the nonprofit sector's total assets ($3.67 trillion).

 In 2017, total private giving from individuals, foundations, and businesses totaled $410.02 billion (Giving USA Foundation 2018), an increase of 3 percent from 2016 (after adjusting for inflation).
 According to Giving USA (2018) total charitable giving rose for the fourth consecutive year in 2017, making 2017 the largest single-year for private charitable giving, even after adjusting for inflation.

-An estimated 25.1 percent of US adults volunteered in 2017, contributing an estimated 8.8 billion hours.
+About 25.1 percent of US adults volunteered in 2017, contributing about 8.8 billion hours.
 This is a 1.6 percent increase from 2016.
 The value of these hours is approximately $195.0 billion.